 CLOSING MY OWN CHAPTER

-As I look ahead to my senior year, I realize that my time on the team is nearing the end as a student.
+As I look ahead to my senior year, I realize that my time on the team as a student is nearing its end.
 When I first started, my dad told me that he wanted me to join the program because of the opportunities it provided and the positive experiences I could gain.
 I have traveled around the world, making lifelong friends along the way.
-I never really thought the arts were my strong suits, but I have gained skills in graphic design and photography, designing team magazines and editing videos which say otherwise.
+I never really thought the arts were my strong suits, but I have gained skills in graphic design and photography, designing team magazines and editing videos, which say otherwise.
 Most importantly, I’ve learned to step up as a leader so that my teammates can rely on me for both moral and foundational support.
 This program is something special, and it has changed my life for the better.
-I have bigger ambitions and want to go to college on the mainland to experience new things because I’ve learned that I’m capable of it.
+I have bigger ambitions and want to go to college on the mainland U.S. to experience new things because I’ve learned that I’m capable of it.
 I’m just one of many students shaped by my dad’s program.
-He has shown the world that even though our team comes from humble roots, we can still be just as competitive and impactful as any other school through hard work and determination.
+He has shown that even though our team comes from humble roots, we can still be just as competitive and impactful as any other school through hard work and determination.
 When we go to competitions, travel to different countries, or meet new people, I am proud to say my dad is Glenn Lee, the head mentor of Team 359.